webforward/gitdeploy/README.md

  // Your configurable options here, see deploy.php
  $gd->deploy();
  ```
- 3. Setup a check/method in which the above code is not publicly accessible from
+ 3. Setup a check/method in which the above code is not publicly accessible by anyone,
- the internet, you can use the example in `deploy.php`.
+ you can use the example already written in `deploy.php`.
 For security reasons, your script
  should require the input of a secret key or password to run the deploy() function.
  4. Make sure these files also exist within your git repository else (depending on your
   configured options) they could be removed on the next deployment.